Collaboration and Access to Services

 - The Office’s Regional Awareness and Accessibility Program and Youth Awareness and Accessibility Program target awareness and accessibility for regional and Aboriginal Western Australians as well as children and young people;

-- The Office attends events to raise community awareness of, and access to, its service, such as the Financial Counsellors’ Association conference in
+- The Office attends events to raise community awareness of, and access to, its service, such as the Youth Affairs Council of WA (YACWA) conference in July 2016, the Financial Counsellors’ Association of WA conference in

-- The Office’s visits to adult prisons and juvenile custodial facilities provide an opportunity for adult prisoners and juvenile detainees to meet with representatives of the Office and lodge complaints in person.
+The Office’s visits to adult prisons and juvenile custodial facility provide an opportunity for adult prisoners and juvenile detainees to meet with representatives of the Office and lodge complaints in person.

 The Ombudsman’s website provides a wide range of information and resources for: